nametaggle/nametaggle.github.io/ref/privacypolicy.md

 ### Internet-Based Advertising

-We do not server advertisements through the application.
+We do not serve advertisements through the application.

-### Website Analytics
+### Website/Applicatoin Analytics

 We may Anaylze your usage patterns to improve the user experience.
-We will not share analytics information with third parties.
+We use Google Firebase to collect analytics data.

 You should be aware that getting a new computer, installing a new browser, upgrading an existing browser, or erasing or otherwise altering your browser’s cookies files may also clear certain opt-out cookies, plug-ins, or settings.